 For deadlifts, strong and engaged lats keep you in a neutral spine while in the hinge position and keep the bar close to you as you pull.
 The further the bar is away from during the pull the more prone to rounding your spine you are.

 During the bench press, engaged lats provide a stable base to press from and assist in an efficient pressing path.
 Plus, the lats play a role in transferring force from your leg drive to your chest.

-More Lower Lat Training Tips
+More Training Content